zhiyi-zhang-duke/PrepTheSpire-Webapp/README.md

 - Figure out why links aren't clickable in the right places
 - (not project related) setup a better shell for my IDE

+# Questions that I need to ask a sme

+- Should I use react router to render pages in a single page web application or hide and show components within a parent component?
+- Why does AsyncStorage work across components?

 # Resources

 Some resources I used along the way